nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * The <md>**INDEX**</md> refers to the index number shown in the displayed student list.
 The index **must be a positive integer** 1, 2, 3, …​

 * At least one of the optional fields must be provided.
+You may refer to [Constraints of Add command](#constraints) for acceptable values of each field.

 * Existing values will be updated to the input values.
 </box>